September 16th, 2022

 - 🕷️ Spooky garland mix — combine with ghost and candy corn garlands for a full mantle display

-The classic orange, green and white combination is always a winner — but don’t be afraid to get creative:
+Classic orange, green and white is always a winner — but don’t be afraid to get creative with colour:

 - 🟠 Classic Halloween — orange, black and white